gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 - provides a consistent distance of dispersion for the lighting of the segment, giving each segment a uniform glow rather than spots of light
 - provides the traditional role of reducing the wiring, efficiently connects various electronic component minimizing the overall size, reliable, cost-effective, and consistent quality of the circuitry

-This section details the assembly of digits 0, 2, and 3.
+This section details the assembly of the digit PCBs.
 Note the pictures below showing the fully assembled PCBs that will be covered in this section.

 Front face fully assembled.
 ![digit pcb front face](../img/digitpcbassembly/1-digitpcbassembly-frontface.webp)